 Exercise and Movement Science Senior Capstone Experience

-Students are required to complete a 6-credit internship under the direct supervision of health and wellness professionals on campus or at off-campus affiliate sites.
+Students are required to complete a 6-credit senior capstone experience under the direct supervision of health and wellness professionals on campus or at off-campus affiliate sites.
 Students intern in a variety of settings including community health and fitness facilities, clinical or rehabilitative programs, wellness organizations, athletic programs, private fitness industry, and specific activity organizations.
-The required internship is completed during either the fall or spring semester of the senior year.
-Internships may also be completed at off-campus sites the summer prior to senior year if pre-approved by the program.
+The requirement is completed during either the fall or spring semester of the senior year.
+The Senior Capstone may also be completed at off-campus sites the summer prior to senior year if pre-approved by the program.

 Physical Therapy Clinical Experience

 The D.P.T. curriculum includes four clinical internship courses that comprise 36 weeks of full-time clinical education experience.
 Students practice in a variety of settings under the supervision of clinical instructors who are licensed physical therapists.
 Read more on the D.P.T. page.

 Last modified February 04 2016 01:46 PM